 DIY Gluten-Free Marshmallow Treat

-You may be surprised (and disappointed) to learn that Rice Krispies cereal (and their marshmallow treats) aren't actually gluten-free.
-Luckily, you can make your own gluten-free treat right at home in your GF kitchen.
+You may be surprised (and disappointed) to learn that Rice Krispies cereal (and their marshmallow treats) aren't actually gluten-free because of the malt flavoring.
+Instead, try making your own gluten-free treat right at home in your GF kitchen.

 Gluten-Free Rice Crispy Squares